Nogravitiy/CloudComputing2021/README.md

 - [x] Run npm run test test/unique_url.test.js to start unit test which tests if the code can create 1000 unique names
 - [x] Run npm run test test/only_five_characters.test.js to start the unit test which checks if the shorturl is no more than 5 characters long
 - [x] Run npm run test test/valid_url.test.js to start the unit test which checks if the url is valid
+- [x] Run npm run test test/invalid_url.test.js to start the unit test which checks if the url is invalid

 ## Database
 - [x] there must be a mongo DB running localhoast:27017/url